Sobhana-Jahan-Lisa/SQL-Based-Admissions-Reporting/README.md

 ## Overview

 This project simulates a graduate admissions reporting system using SQL, SQLite, Python, and CSV exports.
-It is designed as a portfolio project for roles involving CRM support, higher-education technology, admissions operations, reporting, workflow support, data exports, and process improvement.

 The project uses a simulated graduate admissions database with applicants, programs, required documents, application statuses, reviewers, review records, and application status history.
 It includes SQL queries that generate common operational reports used by graduate schools or admissions offices.

-## Project Purpose

 This project demonstrates skills relevant to a Graduate Assistant or CRM support role, including: